 Oats covers or pistachio, cashews, and almond packets, among others, are thick and colorful.
 Are they collected for recycling?
 I am not sure.
 But if they are, it's good.
 If not, there's no need to panic.
 These plastic covers can be shredded into thin but long or short pieces and used as fillings for cushions or pillows.
 School teachers use these ideas as craft projects.

 Although the best solution is buying these types of products in bulk, such facilities aren't available everywhere.
 So save those plastic packets, make some projects out of them, or keep them because they can be collected and used in road construction.

 While I strive for a life without plastic, there are times when plastic use is unavoidable.
 Here are a few things to keep in mind.

-When you use plastic container for your food and drink, codes 2, 4, and 5 are fine for limited use.
-Keeping hot items in a plastic container should be avoided at all cost.
+When you use a plastic container for your food and drink, codes 2, 4, and 5 are fine for limited use.
+Keeping hot items in a plastic container should be avoided at all costs.
 Avoid 1, 3, 6, and 7 altogether.